-VILLA PARK, Calif. - Giant letters and numbers were painted atop buildings at Villa Park High School in Orange County to help law enforcement helicopters differentiate campus structures when responding to emergencies.
+VILLA PARK, Calif.
+(KABC) -- Giant letters and numbers were painted atop buildings at Villa Park High School in Orange County to help law enforcement helicopters differentiate campus structures when responding to emergencies.

 Students attending their first full week of class at the school likely had no clue that campus safety enhancements were just completed over the weekend.
 That's because from the ground level, it can't be seen.

 Orange County sheriff's officials identified Villa Park High School, along with any high school for that matter, as a soft target.

 "We don't want anything to happen.
 We want to be prepared for everything that could happen," said Deputy Brian Benzie with the Orange County Sheriff's Department.

 Benzie described the $10,000 project as "simple."
 A crew painted large letters and numbers to better identify each building from above.